ThisIsTheWorstTrap/SCP_CB.CPP/docs/models.md

 Go to Edit -> Preferences -> Add-ons -> Install from disk and then select your extensions

-# 4 : export the model
+# 4 : transform the model

 First, you need to import the .b3d model : go to File -> Import.
+Then, you need to check if textures are found : go to Shading, and click on the model : some box should appear on the bottom Then, find the texture in these box : if the texture is a png, don't change it.
+Else, use GIMP to change the format to png Then, go to UV Editing : if the UV are correctly mapped on the texture, then you're good Else, you need to go to Scripting, then select the model and click new scrpit and write this python script : ```import bpy

+obj = bpy.context.object
+mesh = obj.data
+attr = mesh.attributes['uvmap_render'] # Here, you might change the name of uvmap_render, based on what you see in UV Editing -> UV Maps

+for d in attr.data:
+    d.vector[1] = d.vector[1] % 1.0

+mesh.update()```

-Then, you need to check if textures are found : go to Shading, and if textures are set, you're good to go Finally, go to File -> Export -> Model 3d (.m3d) and enable option ```Embed Assets```, it can be found on the right of the menu
+Finally, go to File -> Export -> Model 3d (.m3d) and enable option ```Embed Assets```, it can be found on the right of the menu
 Then, export to the place you want (preferably into models)